Our Staff / the pub family

 Every year we make a point of giving generously to local no-kill animal shelters in the memory of those working dogs.

-2016 marks 23 years professionally in the brewing industry for owners Heather & Steve.
+2017 marks 24 years each working professionally in the brewing industry for owners Heather & Steve.

 Steve Leason, our head brewer, grew up in Maine & started home brewing in college in 1985.